jniluo15/jbcs_git_basics/README.md

   `Fast-forward`
   `index.html | 16 ++++++++++++++`
   `1 file changed, 1 insertions(+), 1 deletions(-)`
+- `git push origin master` (in order to send our changes to the remote: GitLab)

 Now you should check your `master` branch on GitLab and in Atom to see that expected changes are present!
 Refresh your browser and you should see CSS applied to `index.html`!